Question: “What does The Qur’an say about the Hijab (veil) for women?

 (28) “If you find no one in them, do not enter them until permission is given to you; and if you are asked to go back, go back.”

-(30) “Tell the believing men to lower their gaze and guard their sex; that will make for greater purity for them; in fact All’h Is Acquainted with all that they do.”
+(30) “Tell the believing men to lower their gaze and guard their private parts; that will make for greater purity for them; in fact All’h Is Acquainted with all that they do.”

-(31) “And tell the believing women to lower their gaze and guard their sex and not display their ornament except what is to appear of them and to strike their covering over their bosoms and not display their (hidden/ intimate) ornament except to their husbands or their fathers, their father in law, their sons. and that they should not strike their feet (/legs/thighs) in order to show their hidden ornaments; and turn to All’h all together, O you believers, that you may succeed.”
+(31) “And tell the believing women to lower their gaze and guard their private parts and not display their ornament except what is to appear of them and to strike their covering over their bosoms and not display their (hidden/intimate) ornament except to their husbands or their fathers, their father in law, their sons. and that they should not strike their feet (/legs/thighs) in order to show their hidden ornaments; and turn to All’h all together, O you believers, that you may succeed.”

 In our Time today, that the fashion is to wear transparent covering, showing the bosoms and the underwear (“the hidden ornaments”), or to shorten the skirts as much as showing the panties and the girdles underneath.
 The verse above, fully conformed to our Time, concern us, symbolically!
 Believing women do not show their bosoms; do not shorten their skirts up to the level of showing their underwear, etc. (so that to be known and avoid molestation).